The Focus Of Setitupbetter

 The Intonation Deficiency and Its Solution.

-The main problem with the normal intonation method is that (lacking nut compensation) pitches of the open strings are not in tune with those of the fret board!
+The main problem with the regular intonation method is that (lacking nut compensation) pitches of the open strings are not in tune with those of the fret board!

 The Saddle is compensated by slightly lengthening each string by adjusting the leading edge position of the saddle outward, lowering the pitch of the 12th fret.